 The backbone of our testbed is the fiber stations.
 Along the street Kistagången, we have 15 different access points to a dark fiber network, provided by Stokab.
 These access points typically consist of a “hardware box” where network access and electricity is available, as well as a place to put the actual sensors, such a light pole or a bus stop.

-Measuring traffic and pedestrian flows
+Measuring traffic flows and air quality

 Are you interested?

 Can your product benefit from being tested in an urban environment?
 Get in touch!